 As a pediatrician, Jeb knows the importance of annual flu vaccination and the power of prevention.
 Now his mission is to raise awareness to help prevent other families from having a similar experience.

-Brent’s father, Jeb, shares the story of how his 29-year-old son lost his life to flu.
+Brent’s father, Jeb, shares the story of how his 29-year-old son lost his life to flu on November 3, 2019.

 Brent was a “go getter” his whole life.
 His most recent passion was the culinary arts, and he was being tutored by his mentor and friend just before his passing.
 Brent really enjoyed cooking.
 I have always been the family cook, but for a few years before his passing Brent and his twin brother took up the mantle and cooked our holiday meals.
 I really enjoyed watching the two of them prepare Thanksgiving dinner together, which allowed me to put my feet up and watch the parade and dog show on television.
 Brent was also a self-taught musician.

 Brent was a healthy young man.
 I’m not sure how he got sick and his autopsy did not identify a cause of death.
 But after 35 years as a clinician, most of them at a Centers for Disease Control and Prevention (CDC) influenza sentinel site, I know the flu when I see it.